DavidHe1127/Mr.He_HandBook/DevTools/npm.md

 ### NPM CI and lockfile

-Use `npm ci` during ci process to ensure desired dep versions are used.
-It looks at lockfile and only uses `package.json` for drift detection.
-As a result, if it sees any difference between `package.json` and lockfile it will throw an error to terminate ci process.
+Essentially, `npm install` reads `package.json` to create a list of dependencies and uses `package-lock.json` to inform which versions of these dependencies to install.
+If a dependency is not in `package-lock.json` it will be added by `npm install`.

+`npm ci` installs dependencies directly from `package-lock.json` and uses `package.json` only to validate that there are no mismatched versions.
+If any dependencies are missing or have incompatible versions, it will throw an error.

 ```shell
 $ npm ci